-ADVANCED PLACEMENT CALCULUS AB 5 periods Year 5 credits GRADE 12
+ADVANCED PLACEMENT CALCULUS AB Year 5 credits GRADE 12

-Prerequisite: Placement in Advanced Placement Calculus requires that students have demonstrated completion of Pre-Calculus with a 90% average or higher and teacher recommendation, or Pre-Calculus Honors with a 75% average or higher.
+Prerequisite: Placement in Advanced Placement Calculus requires that students have demonstrated completion of Pre-Calculus Honors with an 80% average or higher.

 Advanced Placement Calculus AB course is a special college-level experience.
 It is designed to be more challenging compared to the Calculus course described above as it is expected to be more demanding in terms of the depth and breadth of material studied.
 This course will take more time, require more work, and is paced appropriately for students to be successful on the AP Exam.
 It is equivalent to a first semester college Calculus I course as it follows the topics established by the College Board.